 With sunnier days approaching for those of us in the Northern Hemisphere, it can be tempting to whip the bike out of storage and take off for a long awaited cruise.
 We want to help you get out there as soon as possible, while making sure your bike is working safely and efficiently.

-Here are 4 essential maintenance checks you should always put into practice before a ride.
+Here are 5 essential spring bike maintenance tips you should always put into practice before a ride.
 As any veteran cyclist will tell you, these procedures shouldn’t take more than 10 minutes total, and you’ll be right on your way to enjoying the beautiful weather.

 First, take a quick glance at your brake pads and ensure they are only hitting the rims when squeezed.
 If they’re hitting the tires as well, readjust them to avoid damaging your sidewalls and also to get a more consistent stop.
 Next, take a rag and clean the braking surface.
 Whether you’re a frequent city rider, commuter, or cyclist who averages 40-60 miles a day, debris on the brake pads and rim will impair braking performance if neglected .